Jendus66/PriceChecker/README.md

 # PriceChecker

-PriceChecker is a Python script, which checks products urls saved in a database and scrap their prices.
+PriceChecker is a Python script, which checks products urls saved in a database and scrapes their prices.
 If the scrapped price is lower than set price (limit price for buying) then the script sends email or notification to smartphone via Pushover app.

 ![Screenshot](notification2.jpg)